How do you calculate how much power your radiator needs?

 |Bedroom||18 degrees||70 watts|

 Step 4.
 To what extent your house is isolated and other correction factors

 Every house is different.
 You have new houses that are well insulated or old houses filled with cracks and cracks in the insulation layer.
 This affects how much power you need to get it warm in a room.
 Corner and detached houses require more capacity.
 The same applies when you heat higher than the recommended temperature in a room, this often happens in retirement homes.
 Keep the correction factors in the table.

 |Corner and detached house||+ 10%|

-You have a bedroom of 20m3 where you want to mount a radiator.
+You have a bedroom of 20m3 where you want to install a radiator.
 How much power do you need to get a pleasant temperature in your bedroom?

 Step 1.
-Do lx bxh of your space and there comes a number in m3. * \ NWe are talking about a space of 20m3.
+Calculate l x w x h of your space and this will yield a number in m3.
+We're talking about a space of 20m3.

 Step 4.
 A correction factor?
-Add or subtract this from the total wattage. * You live in a new apartment with well insulated walls.
-Correction factor is therefore -10% of the total number of watts.
-1400 watt - 10% = 1260 watt
+Add or subtract it from the total wattage.
+You live in a new apartment with well-insulated walls.
+Correction factor is therefore -10% of the total watts.
+1400 watts - 10% = 1260 watts

 Step 5.
-You now have the power required in watt for your new radiator.
-Time to find a nice one. *
+Now you have the required power in watts for your new radiator.
+Time to pick out a nice model.